api-platform/docs/core/serialization.md

 This will add the serialization group `can_retrieve_book` only if the currently logged in user has access to the given book instance.

+Note: In this example, we use the `TokenStorageInterface` to check for access.
+Don't forget that Symfony provides many useful other services that might be better suited depending on your use case such as the [`AuthorizationChecker`](https://symfony.com/doc/current/components/security/authorization.html#authorization-checker)

 ## Name Conversion

 The Serializer Component provides a handy way to map PHP field names to serialized names.
 See the related [Symfony documentation](http://symfony.com/doc/master/components/serializer.html#converting-property-names-when-serializing-and-deserializing).